PaulaGarciaMolina/seemps2_analysis/README.md

 ## SeeMPS2 Analysis

-Module to perform analysis and simulations based on the SeeMPS2 library.
+Module to perform simulations for quantum-inspired numerical analysis based on the SeeMPS2 library.

 1. **Analysis:** Tools neded to perform the analysis and simulations.
 2. **Notebooks:** Self-explanatory notebooks to illustrate some of the algorithms of SeeMPS2.